courtois-neuromod/controller/source/BOM.md

 # Bill of material

 This section lists the commercially available parts needed to build the controller.
 At the time of building, these could be obtained for slightly less than $1000 CAD.
-When available the manufacturer's part number is also given to facilitate finding the parts from other suppliers than those given below.
+When available, the manufacturer's part number is also given to facilitate finding the parts from other suppliers.

 Part | Supplier | Manufacturer part no. | Supplier part no. | Qty
 -----|----------|-----------------------|-------------------|-